 Proprietary Testing

 What do I mean by proprietary certifications/licenses?
-Here I’m talking about instances where you need to work with a 3rd party who are proprietary_testingusually a private body or organization to make sure that your device/software/interface is compatible with their set of standards, protocols or other types of rules they may have.
+Here I’m talking about instances where you need to work with a 3rd party who are usually a private body or organization to make sure that your device/software/interface is compatible with their set of standards, protocols or other types of rules they may have.

 Common examples of this include Apple, Android, Bluetooth and Zigbee.
 In many of these cases, it’s usually not mandatory to get these certifications, but it does allow you to ‘prove’ that your device is compatible with their technology.